zhutoutoutousan/A-study-note-as-a-beginner/study/computer-science/data-structure-and-algorithms/notes/algorithm/main-ideas.md

 ```
 Proof check out *Introduction to algorithms* Page 19

+Mental model:
+- Very similar to the way you sort poker decks
 ### Under the hood: Why loop variant can prove the correctness of an algorithm?
 [CS 170 Tutorial #1 Invariants and Proofs of Correctness](http://www-inst.cs.berkeley.edu/~cs170/fa14/tutorials/tutorial1.pdf)